ReapOmen/rpools/pool_impl/README.md

 `object_snapshots_<PID>.json` is generated.

-`clang++ -Xclang -load -Xclang /path/to/libLLVMCustomNewDebugPass.so -o hello /path/to/hello.cpp -lcustomnewdebug.so` will compile hello with the debug pass.
+`clang++ -Xclang -load -Xclang /path/to/libLLVMCustomNewDebugPass.so -o hello /path/to/hello.cpp -lcustomnewdebug` will compile hello with the debug pass.

 The command `./generate_obj_alloc_html.py -f /path/to/object_snapshots_<PID>.json`